 1) are prone to putting your child in the garden whilst you watch Bergerac.
 When you do finally look outside, your child has dug a 2-foot hole in the lawn with a cake server.

-prize for best miniature Olympic stadium goes to Billy Bucked Teeth because of his solar lighting (the other infants were foolish enough to opt for electricity).
+2) smile during school assembly when the prize for best miniature Olympic stadium goes to Billy Bucked Teeth because of his solar lighting (the other infants were foolish enough to opt for electricity).
 Afterwards, you praise your tearful child for their naive effort - a couple toilet rolls stuck to a tea tray.

 3) say things to your child like, "No I'm not going to organise a play date.
 Pick your own damned friends, will you?"